--CHAPTER 1--

 The two continue to bounce pleas back and forth as Diego sighs and stands up.
 He ignores every word coming out of both their mouths and tunes them out as white noise.
 Perhaps it’s the way he walks, maybe it’s that look in his eyes, but as he approaches Peter, each step heavier than the last, his focus becoming narrower and narrower; to Peter it seems that their surroundings had disappeared, and there now exists nothing but him and Diego in a deep, dark, heavy sea.

+Diego places one hand on Peter’s shoulder and everything freezes.
 Peter’s body goes cold as all bravado scatters and flees down his spine.
 He swallows hard and loud, trying to avoid Diego’s unblinking gaze, feeling it burning away at his soul.

 “Peter.”
 Diego’s voice has changed.
 No, not a voice.
 It doesn’t sound like words are spoken, instead there is a rumble.
 A rumble that shakes Peter’s very core.
 It is soft, but cold.
 It is devoid of patience and has filled that void past the brim with a heartlessness that burrows and lingers and echoes in Peter’s mind, giving it a meaning he can regrettably understand.